 This course is for students interested in producing sequentially developed imagery via linear book structures.
 Historical examples and contemporary developments regarding the evolution of the artist book are examined through texts, through the use of our library’s artist book collection, in discussion, and during critiques.
 Due to technological advancements over the last century artists now have a variety of media with which to explore output of book projects.
 The class will expose students to the nature and potential of different book structures as well as a variety of materials.
 The course will heighten the student’s ability to utilize the interaction of sequenced content—the act of turning pages—to express the continuity of an idea flowing through a continuum.
 Students realize the potential of narrative, sequence, and pacing, together with the importance of combining word and image.
 Open elective.
 One semester required for Printmaking majors for graduation.

 Propaganda: Media, Dissemination, Technique

 From punk bands to political rallies, different techniques have been used to create attention- grabbing graphics.
 Through a variety of projects in this course, students will explore a range of techniques including approaches to screen-printing from simple stencil making methods; direct drawing on the screens; to a variety of ways to use photo emulsion, including the integration of digital imaging software.
 The emphasis of this class is the development of rich personal imagery and the relationship of form working with content to effectively communicate ideas.
 This course is for students from all levels and majors.
-Notes: Open Elective.
-Encouraged for Third/Fourth year students as an Elective Studio.
-Required for Fourth Year Print Majors.
-3 credits.
+Notes: open elective.
+Encouraged for juniors and seniors as an elective Studio.
+Required for senior Printmaking majors.
+Fulfills Engaged Practice requirement.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.